 Role of the Canadian Commission on Building and Fire Codes

-The CCBFC is a decision-making body established by NRC to provide direction and oversight on the development of the National Model Codes and encourage uniformity of building and facility regulations throughout Canada.
+The CCBFC is a decision-making body established by NRC to provide direction and oversight on the development of Codes Canada publications and encourage uniformity of building and facility regulations throughout Canada.
 It is made up of voting and non-voting members from across Canada who are appointed by NRC on the recommendation of the CCBFC Selection Committee.
 Voting members are volunteers who are chosen for their individual interests and expertise.

 The Commission normally meets once a year in February and meetings are open to the public.
 Guidelines for visitors attending these meetings are available on request.

 The CCBFC Chair reports annually, or as requested, to NRC through the Vice-President responsible for NRC Construction.
-Through PTPACC, the CCBFC receives advice from and informs provincial and territorial authorities of issues, priorities, requests and decisions on matters relating to the National Model Codes.
+Through PTPACC, the CCBFC receives advice from and informs provincial and territorial authorities of issues, priorities, requests and decisions on matters relating to Codes Canada.

-The CCBFC develops Canada's National Model Codes through a committee-based process and formally approves all Code documents and technical revisions prior to publication by NRC.
+The CCBFC develops Codes Canada publications through a committee-based process and formally approves all Code documents and technical revisions prior to publication by NRC.